Chronic Idiopathic Urticaria Samples

-Bay Biosciences provides high quality, clinical grade, fresh frozen biopsy bio-specimens, cryogenically preserved sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid samples from patients diagnosed with Chronic Idiopathic Urticaria.
+Bay Biosciences provides sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid samples from patients diagnosed with chronic idiopathic urticaria.

 Chronic Idiopathic Urticaria Overview

-Urticaria is a skin condition characterized by hives (wheals) angioedema (swellings ) or both.
-There are several types of urticaria.
-Urticaria is the medical term for hives.
-These are itchy reddish bumps, or welts, on your skin which range in size from small spots to large blotches.
-Dermatologist may call the bumps wheals.
+Urticaria is a skin condition characterized by hives (wheals), angioedema (swellings), or both.
+Moreover, there are several types of urticaria.
+Specifically, urticaria is the medical term for hives.
+These are itchy reddish bumps, or welts, on your skin, which range in size from small spots to large blotches.
+Furthermore, dermatologists may call the bumps wheals.

 Signs and Symptoms of Chronic Idiopathic Urticaria